bigchaindb/bigchaindb/docs/server/source/production-deployment-template/server-tls-certificate.rst

    cd member-cert

-Then :ref:`install and configure Easy-RSA in that directory <How to Install & Configure Easy-RSA>`.
+Then :ref:`install and configure Easy-RSA in that directory <how-to-install-and-configure-easyrsa>`.

 Step 2: Create the Server Private Key and CSR